Urban design and conservation

 Our main design policies are included in our Local Plan.
 Design Guidelines for our conservation areas and for specific types of development such as basement excavation, lightwells, shopfronts and shop signs are included in our Planning Guidance SPD.

 We have also produced a specific design guidance leaflet for the shopping parade at Nos.
 54-108 Uxbridge Road in the Shepherds Bush Conservation Area.

 Design Review Panel

 The Design Review Panel is a meeting of independent professionals with architectural and design expertise who support and advise us to deliver high quality architecture and urban design in major new developments.
 The panel also includes representatives from the Hammersmith Society and the Fulham Society.

 Working with Historic England and Hammersmith & Fulham Historic Buildings Group, we are committed to protecting and conserving historic sculptures, artefacts, and monuments in the borough.
-The historic sculpture survey was carried out by Hammersmith and Fulham Historic Buildings Group with assistance from the council and Historic England and the results are available to view on our website.
+The historic sculpture survey was carried out by Hammersmith and Fulham Historic Buildings Group with assistance from the council and Historic England.

 Trees and tree preservation orders